CBD for Perimenopause Pain - Joints, Muscles, Neuropathy, and more

 THC appears to have a direct effect on the "feeling" of pain where CBD exerts more effect on the inflammatory and nerve transmission of pain.

-There is one specific pathways affected directly by CBD for pain threshold.
+There is one specific pathway affected directly by CBD for pain threshold.

 In fact, one study showed that CBD directly affected the serotonin pathway and consequently, system-wide pain (called allodynia):